Table of Contents:

 - Decreasing interaction

-Generally speaking, the objective is to limit contact and sharing of common facilities between people in different Class Bubbles (and Pods within those Class Bubbles) as much as possible, rather than to avoid all contact between Pods, as the latter will not always be possible.
+Generally speaking the objective is to limit contact and sharing of common facilities between people in different Class Bubbles (and Pods within those Class Bubbles) as much as possible, rather than to avoid all contact between Pods, as the latter will not always be possible.

 The aim of the system within the school is that class grouping mix only with their own class from arrival at school in the morning until departure at the end of the school day.
-The Pods within those Class Bubbles is an additional measure, to limit the extent of close contact within the Class Bubble.
+The Pods within those Class Bubbles is an additional measures, to limit the extent of close contact within the Class Bubble.